 Cities That Have Put in Bids for WNBA Expansion Teams

-The WNBA has said it aims to have 18 active teams by the start of the 2028 season, which means at least three more cities are in the running for a WNBA expansion team to call theirs.
-Here’s a look at which cities have thrown their hat in the ring so far, and which is expected to net the league’s 16th team.
+With the WNBA rapidly expanding, plenty of other cities are in the running for an expansion team to call their own if more franchises are added.
+Here’s a look at which cities have thrown their hat in the ring so far.

 Cities with former WNBA teams and existing NBA teams: